 The above function returned the value 5.43%.
 In the example:

-- The rate argument was entered as a percentage, 5%.
-However, we can enter the argument as the simple numeric values 0.005.
+The rate argument was entered as a percentage, 5%.
+However, we can enter the argument as the simple numeric value, 0.005.